Tim Green: Coping with the ALS he thinks was caused by the game he loves

 Tim Green in 1996: You cannot go through an NFL season without doing serious damage to your body…

-Twenty-two years later, Tim Green spent this fall, as he has most falls.
+Twenty-two years later, Tim Green spent last fall, as he has most falls.
 On the football field, coaching the young Skaneateles Lakers.
 He wasn't able to march up and down the sidelines or yell out instructions the way he used to.
 But he was still out there, encouraging his players, most of whom had little idea what their coach is facing.

 Steve Kroft: When did you first realize that there was something wrong?